wilkinson-workshop/dnd-app/README.md

 $ pip3 install -U pip && pip3 install -U .
 ```

 The above command chain will update `pip` the Python package manager
 and install our application as a package into the virtual environment.
 For most Python projects, this would be superfluous, however I've
-set up our application with quick shortcut cli for easy start up.
+set up our application with a quick shortcut cli for easy start up.

 ```
 $ scryer --help